noynaert/csc187handouts/unit07/07_050_It's_about_time.md

 * Epoch (measuring time from midnight on January 1, 1970)
 * Millisecond   There are a thousand milliseconds in a second.
 * Nanosecond There are a billion nanoseconds in a second.

+## Time Zones

+* Time Zones are based on 0 longitude.
+It goes through Greenich, England.
+* Time Zones to the west of England are negative.
+Zones to the east are positive.
+* Central Time is GMT -6.
+* Central Daylight Savings Time is GMT -5.